 Traveling can be exhausting and stressful.
 Getting your body and mind ready for sleep with breathing exercises and yoga can help reduce anxiety and stress leading up to sleep.
 Learn how Yoga Nidra for sleep can help you relax leading up to bedtime.

-Below are a few meditation exercises specifically designed to perform before bedtime:
+Below are a few meditation exercises specifically designed to perform before bedtime

 Study: Performing yoga can help with sleep quality, sleep duration, and sleep efficiency.
 [1]

-Listen to Relaxing Music
+Listen to Soothing Music

 Sleep Study: Music can improve sleep quality [2], including chronic sleep disorders including insomnia.